Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

    :target: ../../_images/Bricklets/bricklet_analog_out_master_1200.jpg

 |test_tab|
-In this tab you can configure the voltage on the output pin.
+In this tab you can configure the voltage on the output terminal.
 For test purposes, you can measure this voltage with a voltmeter.
 If everything went as expected the voltage on the voltmeter and the voltage you have configured should be identical.